nordic-institute/X-Road/doc/terms_x-road_docs.md

 Subsystem Identifier = Participant Identifier + Subsystem Code

-### Participant Agent Identifier
+### Connector Identifier

-Uniquely identifies a Participant Agent within a Dataspace.
+Uniquely identifies a Connector within a Dataspace.

 It consists of:

 - Participant Identifier
-- Agent Code
+- Connector Code

-In X-Road context, a Participant Agent Identifier replaces the concept previously known as a Security Server Identifier.
+In X-Road context, a Connector Identifier replaces the concept previously known as a Security Server Identifier.

-#### Agent Code
+#### Connector Code

-A code uniquely identifying a Participant Agent under a specific Participant.
+A code uniquely identifying a Connector under a specific Participant.

-In X-Road context, an Agent Code  replaces the concept previously known as a Security Server Code.
+In X-Road context, a Connector Code replaces the concept previously known as a Security Server Code.

 ## 8 Technical Terms